kt3k/stubbatti/README.md

 }});
 ```

-`/custom` responses with the HTTP headers like:
+With the above settings, `/custom` responses with the HTTP headers like:

 ```
 X-Custom: abc